Barbara Sykes (artist): Early influences

 In the early 1970’s, Sykes worked as a commercial silk screener and then as an offset lithographer.
 Bored with her career, she decided to start a new career in the electronic arts.
 From 1974 to 1979 Sykes studied at the University of Illinois Chicago, during which experimental video art was developing in Chicago.
 The Electronic Visualization Laboratory was started by two UIC faculty, Tom Defanti (Computer Science) and Dan Sandin (Fine Art), and was influential in developing computer graphics with the goal of creating video art.
 The research lab known for developing the Sandin Image Processor, a video synthesizer is similar to synthesizers used to create music.
 The Image Processor allows for abstract analogue visuals to be created using analogue computer graphics, a new technology at the time.
 The lab was known for its Electronic Visualization Events (EVE), where live performances combined music and video processing in real time.

-As a student of this new technology, Barbara Sykes quickly developed unprecedented skills using the Image Processor and produced a large body of groundbreaking work, that includes Sykes historically significant performances with Tom Defanti of The Poem during EVE I, 1975, and Circle 9 Sunrise during EVE II ,1976, at a time when such real-time performances were the first of their kind.
+As a student of this new technology, Barbara Sykes quickly developed skills using the Image Processor and produced a large body of groundbreaking work, that includes Sykes's historically significant performances with Tom Defanti of The Poem during EVE I, 1975, and Circle 9 Sunrise during EVE II ,1976, at a time when such real-time performances were the first of their kind.
 For EVE III, 1978, Sykes produced Electronic Masks and Sykes and Defanti co-produced By the Crimson Bands of Cyttorak and Duals together.
-Real-time computer performances continue to be vitalized at the School of the Art Institute of Chicago, and the Electronic Visualization Laboratory at the University of Illinois at Chicago.
+Real-time computer performances developed at the School of the Art Institute of Chicago, and the Electronic Visualization Laboratory at the University of Illinois at Chicago.
 Before earning an undergraduate degree, Sykes enrolled in the School of the Art Institute of Chicago, SAIC, emerging video program in 1979, and obtained her MFA in video, computers and performance in 1981.

 While a student at the UIC, Sykes worked at their Media Production Center and as a freelance videographer and editor, producing dance, instructional and documentary videos.
 Concurrently, she was a UIC teaching assistant for graduate and undergraduate classes, providing instruction on the Sandin Image Processor, field production and editing.
 In graduate school at SAIC, she became proficient on the Rutt Etra Synthesizer and worked at the Video Data Bank co-coordinating Recent Work, a traveling video art exhibition, and documented visiting artists, including Ellen Fisher's performance, Call Her Amedia.
 She was also a broadcast post-production editor and cameraperson for a weekly Greek variety program that aired on PBS in Chicago and shot Chicago dance performances in order to fund her tuition.